SkawMaster/rol-api/CONTRIBUTING.md

 ### Submit JUnit test cases for all behavior changes

 Search the codebase to find related tests and add additional @Test methods as appropriate.
-Functional tests must be submited in Gherkin language.
+Functional tests must be submitted in Gherkin language.

 ### Squash commits